willshersystems/ansible-sshd/README.md

 #### sshd_manage_selinux

-If set to *true*, the the selinux will be configured to allow sshd listening on the given SSH port(s).
+If set to *true*, the selinux will be configured to allow sshd listening on the given SSH port(s).
 Note, this works only on Red Hat based OS.
 The default is *false*.